-- VII.
-An individual Healthcare Plan may be initiated by a member of school staff.
-Plans should be drawn up with the input of healthcare professionals e.g. Specialist Nurse and parents/carers with the child. - VIII.
-As a sign of good practice the school will use Individual Healthcare Plans to record important details about individual children's medical needs at school.
+- An individual Healthcare Plan may be initiated by a member of school staff.
+Plans should be drawn up with the input of healthcare professionals e.g. Specialist Nurse and parents/carers with the child. - As a sign of good practice the school will use Individual Healthcare Plans to record important details about individual children's medical needs at school.
 Information relating to a child's triggers, signs, symptoms, medication will be used to identify the level of support they need.
-Further documentation can be attached to the Individual Healthcare Plan if required (Annex B or specific IHP form used by other agencies). - IX.
-The level of detail within the Individual Healthcare Plan will depend on the complexity of the condition and the degree of support needed. - X. An Individual Healthcare Plan, accompanied by an explanation of why and how it is used, is sent to all parents/carers of children with a long-term medical condition.
-This is sent: - at each annual review date - on admission to school - when a diagnosis is first communicated to the school. - XI.
-If a child has a short-term medical condition that requires medication during school hours, a medication form is completed as a record of administration.
-This record is held in the head teacher's office.
+Further documentation can be attached to the Individual Healthcare Plan if required (Appendix B or specific IHP form used by other agencies). - The level of detail within the Individual Healthcare Plan will depend on the complexity of the condition and the degree of support needed. - An Individual Healthcare Plan, accompanied by an explanation of why and how it is used, is sent to all parents/carers of children with a long-term medical condition.
+This is sent at each annual review date, on admission to school and when a diagnosis is first communicated to the school. - If a child has a short-term medical condition that requires medication during school hours, their parents / carer will be asked to complete, together with the class teacher a page within the class Permission to Administer Prescribed Medication Record Book'.
+This is completed as a record of administration.
+This record is stored in class and archived at the end of the academic year.